 Stages 13-20, 184km

-The small villages and towns that you come across are a delight: places like Hontanas which is reminiscent of a Mexican village and Castrojeriz with it’s echoes of a grander past reflected in it’s castle, 12thc Church, monastery and ruined convent.
-They are atmospheric places made all the more so by the mid day siesta when you’ll see rarely a local on the streets.
-This is rural Spain, largely undisturbed by the modern world and hard country ( many Conquistadores came from rural Castile to seek their fortunes in the new world).
+The small villages and towns that you come across are a delight: places like Hontanas which is reminiscent of a Mexican village and Castrojeriz with its echoes of a grander past reflected in its castle, 12thc Church, monastery and ruined convent.
+They are atmospheric places made all the more so by the mid-day siesta when you’ll rarely see a local on the streets.
+This is rural Spain, largely undisturbed by the modern world and hard country.

 This was produced by the French friends of the Way of St. Jacques